 You may have noticed from how often they are now being added to various foods and drinks that the popularity and availability of adaptogens seem to be growing as fast as mushrooms following a fall rainstorm.
 Adaptogens, which are rooted in traditional ayurvedic and Chinese medicine, are essentially a class of plants (mainly herbs, roots and functional mushrooms) that are intended to boost your resistance to and tolerance of stress—both emotional and physical.
 When we face a particular stressor such as a work deadline, physical injury or argument with a loved one, our bodies go through what’s called general adaptation syndrome (GAS).
 GAS is a three-stage response: alarm, resistance and exhaustion.
 The role adaptogens play is to help us stay in the resistance phase longer and hold off the exhaustion phase.
 Instead of crashing amid a stressful situation, we can better attain equilibrium and soldier on.

-Some of the more popular adaptogens are ashwagandha, maca and reishi, which can be found in Navitas Organics’ Superfood+ Adaptogen Blend, Maca Powder and Cacao+ Longevity Blend.
+Some of the more popular adaptogens are ashwagandha, maca and reishi, which can be found in Navitas Organics’ Superfood+ Adaptogen Blend and Maca Powder.
 There is peer-reviewed evidence to support their function in helping reduce the impacts of stress in the body, including lowering levels of the fight-or-flight stress hormone cortisol.

 To reap the benefits of an adaptogen, you need to consume it every day for a few weeks.
 The aforementioned powders can be easily incorporated into smoothies, brewed coffee, a bowl of yogurt, and a range of baked goods.
 They can even be stirred into your favorite nut butter!